 - Ripstop nylon liner offers high air permeability so you can keep it on for approaches without it feeling clammy.

 - Primaloft Gold synthetic insulation is body mapped to add warmth and retain mobility.

 - Lining and inner insulation layer are quilted with stretchy thread to hold in warmth and aid flexibility.

 - 3-panel insulated hood is fully adjustable with a stiffened brim for unhindered vision in flurries or rain.

 - Seams are sealed and bonded to keep the weight down, and keep wetness out.

 - Underarm gusset panels for good range of motion

 - Wide interior elastic on sleeve cuffs anchors them in place.

-- Handwarmer pockets have Uretek water-resistant zippers.
+- Handwarmer pockets and chest pocket have Uretek water-resistant zippers.